ascelin/ascelin.github.io/_posts/2023-09-20-new-research-positions-avilable.md

 Ascelin will be primary supervisor along with co-supervision from other members or the project (and optionally from other academics at RMIT).
 The PhD research will involve the collation, review, and synthesis of existing approaches for measuring benefit streams, and data collection from the case studies.
 It will require addressing novel questions about the benefits that flow from PPAs with a stronger focus on the ecological aspects.
 We are open to students with background in one or more of ecology/conservation, social science, or environmental economics.
 The PhD research may involve travel to case study PPAs to one or more of Western Australia, South Australia, NSW, and Victoria (see [here](https://ascelin.github.io/blog/new-ARC-linkage-grant-and-research-positions/) for more info).

 **Research Assistant 1 – Social Science**
-This is part-time position based at UNSW under supervision of Katie Moon.
+This is part-time position based at UNSW under the supervision of Katie Moon.
 Likely start date will be 3rd or 4th quarter of 2024.
 The position will be open to Australian applicants only and will involve gathering and analysing social-cultural data from the case study PPAs.
 It may involve travel to case study PPAs in one or more of Western Australia, South Australia, NSW, and Victoria.

 **Research Assistant 2 – Environmental Economics**
-This is part-time position based at Griffith University, under supervision of Sayed Iftekhar.
+This is part-time position based at Griffith University, under the supervision of Sayed Iftekhar.
 Likely start date will be 3rd or 4th quarter of 2024.
 The position will be open to Australian applicants only and will involve gathering and analysing economic data from the case study PPAs.
 It may involve trave to case study PPAs in one or more of Western Australia, South Australia, NSW, and Victoria.

 ![image tooltip here](/assets/images/benefit-streams.jpg)